 October 29, 2001 7:00 PM - 8:30 PM

-Joseph Nye, Dean of the Kennedy School of Government and former U.S. Assistant Secretary of Defense for International Security Affairs, led a panel including Jessica Stern, an expert on terrorism and professor at the Kennedy School of Governement, and Thomas Oliphant, Pulitzer Prize-winning columnist at the Boston Globe, concerning the choices facing President George W. Bush and his administration's handling of the crisis to date.
+Joseph Nye, Dean of the Kennedy School of Government and former US Assistant Secretary of Defense for International Security Affairs, led a panel including Jessica Stern, an expert on terrorism and professor at the Kennedy School of Government, and Thomas Oliphant, Pulitzer Prize-winning columnist at the Boston Globe, concerning the choices facing President George W. Bush and his administration's handling of the crisis to date.